ahmedsedeeek3/Microservices-Architecture/README.md

 # Microservices Architecture
  Microservices Architecture
-i made this project to  demonstrates a basic microservices architecture implemented in Go.
+I made this project to  demonstrates a basic microservices architecture implemented in Go.
-In Futur i will be adding more detailes implrmrntions and add more service . feel free to contact me @ ahmedsedeeek@gmail.com
+In Futur I will be adding more detailes implrmrntions and add more service . pls feel free to contact me @ ahmedsedeeek@gmail.com

 ## Components